Alternative guide

 No private-network scanning, form submission, or manual crawling workflow

 A crawler can be excellent for detailed site inventories.
-SiteLeak focuses on a smaller set of public paths that directly support customer action.
+SiteLeak focuses on the smaller set of public paths customers use to contact, book, request, order, or buy.

 Who should use which

-Use Screaming Frog when an SEO specialist or developer is comfortable configuring crawls.
-Use SiteLeak when a small business needs a report they can understand and hand off.
+Use Screaming Frog when someone is comfortable configuring crawls.
+Use SiteLeak when a small business needs an automatic report with copy-ready fix steps.

 Monitoring difference